btoone/mms/README.md

 ## Multimarkdown ##

 First you'll need to install Multimarkdown.
-See the [site](http://fletcherpenney.net/multimarkdown/) for instructions on how to do that
+See the [site](http://fletcherpenney.net/multimarkdown/) for instructions on how to do that.

+You'll also need the [TextMate bundle](http://fletcher.github.com/markdown.tmbundle/) to generate the previews using MMD and not the built in Markdown

 ## Style Sheet ##